 Asheville Lacrosse Team plays in the Southeastern Lacrosse League.
 For schedules and practice locations visit our web site or call.

-American Singles Golf Association meets 2nd Tuesday night of each month at 5:30 pm at Rezaz Restaurant at 28 Hendersonville Road.
+American Singles Golf Association meets the first Wednesday of each month at 5:00 pm at Travinia Italian Kitchen Biltmore Park.
 The group meets for golf outings and social events for singles.
-Call Kathie Alonso for more information.

 ROTARY is an organization of business and professional leaders united worldwide, who provide humanitarian services, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.